Rubén López (footballer, born 1979)

-Rubén López García-Madrid (born 9 July 1979) is a Spanish former professional footballer who played as a central defender.
+Rubén López García-Madrid (born 9 July 1979) is a Spanish football manager and former player who is the current manager of Primera Federación club SE AEM.
+He played as a central defender during his football career.

 He amassed Segunda División totals of 86 matches and three goals over four seasons, mainly in representation of Terrassa, adding 159 games (three goals) in Segunda División B.

 López also played in Austria and Hong Kong.

 Club career

 Terrassa

 Born in Barcelona, Catalonia, López started his professional career at already 22, with Terrassa FC in Segunda División B. He made his official debut for the club on 7 October 2001 against CD Binéfar, and went on to appear in a further 22 games as the season ended in promotion – he was sent off three times in the process, however.

 In the following campaigns, López was only first-choice in 2002–03, starting in 30 of his 34 league appearances whilst often partnering Héctor Bueno.
 He featured in just 16 matches in 2004–05, as his team returned to the third level.